MGRuizDev/E-commerce-Sales-And-Profits-Report/README.md

 ###### Database Model Design:

-I have constructed a snowflake schema tailored for the data model, by establishing and specifying the relationships between the tables in the data model.
+I have constructed a snowflake schema tailored for the dataset, by establishing and specifying the relationships between the tables in the data model.